SPECTR3R/react-table-cvs-upload/README.md

+## React Table cvs Upload Template

-This is a [Next.js] project template with a editable, paginated  and sortable React Table, with cvs uploading using papaparse, and error handling.
+This is a [Next.js] project template with an editable, paginated and sortable React Table, featuring CVS uploading using papaparse, and error handling.

+- No styling cuz that's your job.
-If you like it, leave a star.
+- If you like it, leave a star. :)